jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the continued love of old the technology antagonists still control.

 For example, muscle cars today keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Tesla's are a new and better tool because they can be fueled using renewable energy.
-With a Tesla Solar Roof, players gods can even fuel their own vehicles.
+With a Tesla Solar Roof, player gods can even fuel their own vehicles.

-But so many Americans and Canadians are prevented from seeing the majical potential of owning their own power supply, by antagonists anti-evolution techniques.
-Which is why I call them "dark majic."
+But so many Americans and Canadians are prevented from seeing the majical potential of owning their own power supply.
+Antagonists persuade them to value vanity and the tried and true.

+Which is why I call these anti-evolution persuasion techniques dark majic."

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
 Soda marketing campaigns and credit card rewards are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.